ChetanKawarkhe/SQL_tutorial/SQL.md

 #### Rules of E.F.Codd
   1) The data entered in the cell should be a single values data (atomic data).
-  2) In RDBMS we can store everthing in the form of tables including metadata. metadata =>  the data about the data is called as metadata and it is stored in metadata. for example:  time, size, date, format of image present in table. this metadata is stores in metatable. metadata is created by software.
+  2) In RDBMS we can store everthing in the form of tables including metadata.
+    metadata =>  the data about the data is called as metadata and it is stored in metadata.
+    for example:  time, size, date, format of image present in table.
+    this metadata is stored in metatable.
+    metadata is created by software.
   3) In RDBNS we can store the data in multiple tables if we want we can create the connection between the tables by using the "Key Attributers"
   4) The data entered in the table can be validated in 2 steps:
-     a) By assigning Datatype (mandatory).
+    1)  By assigning Datatype (mandatory).
-     b) By assigning contraints (optional).
+    2)  By assigning contraints (optional).
      ![](./img/1.jpg)
      ![](./img/2.jpg)
 ---
 ## ***03/02/2023***

 ### Data Types
-#### Datatypes are used to find what kind of is present in a particular column.
+#### Datatypes are used to find what kind of data is present in a particular column.

 ####  Types:
     1) Char datatype